Tech4Sport/ledbox/docs/README.md

 <!-- tabs:end -->

-Per la comunicazione Bluetooth bisogna effettuare il paring del dispositivo client al LEDbox: il processo di accoppiamento è possibile solo nel primo minuto di attività del LEDbox.
+For Bluetooth communication, the client device must be pared to the LEDbox: the pairing process it's possible only on first minute of start of the LEDbox.

 <!-- tabs:start -->
 ### ** Python **